 The absence of a band on your gel could mean the absence of the RNA target sequence - but it could also mean that something failed during PCR.
 To know with confidence whether the target RNA is absent or the PCR needs to be repeated, a positive control is needed for each experiment.
-For absolute certainty, a positive control would be needed in each single reaction.
-The QIAGEN OneStep Ahead RT-PCR Kit is optimized for duplex PCR and is able to co-amplify an internal positive control with every single reaction.
+For absolute confidence, a positive control would be needed in each single reaction.

+To ensure that you can interpret results with confidence, the QIAGEN OneStep Ahead RT-PCR Kit is optimized for duplex PCR and it co-amplifies an internal positive control with every single reaction.